-- Check to ensure the logon user has a \Documents and Settings\[Administrator]\Local Settings\Temp folder. - Review the Patch Description for patch-specific instructions, particularly if you are updating the DICOM Gateway software.
+- Check to ensure the logon user (with local admin right) has a \Documents and Settings\[Administrator]\Local Settings\Temp folder. - Review the Patch Description for patch-specific instructions, particularly if you are updating the DICOM Gateway software.

-If you are updating the DICOM Gateway, perform these steps before you start the installation:
+If you are updating the Legacy DICOM Gateway, perform these steps before you start the installation:

-- 1. Back up your master (.dic) files. - Note: The installation will not overwrite site-configurable master files. - 2.
-Log into the computer on which the DICOM Gateway is installed as a local administrator. - 3.
-Run option 4-2-1.
+1. Back up your master (.dic) files.

+Note: The installation will not overwrite site-configurable master files.

+2. Log into the computer on which the Legacy DICOM Gateway is installed as a local administrator.

+- 3. Run option 4-2-1.

-4 - System Maintenance
+- 4 System Maintenance

 - 2 Gateway Configuration and DICOM Master Files

 - 1 Display Gateway Configuration Parameters

 - 4. Review the general setup of the DICOM Gateway (number of text data directories, mapped drives for components such as dictionary files, and so on.) and record the location of these directories here:

-- 5. Back up the files:

-- \DICOM\Java\jaas.config

-- \DICOM\Java\application.properties

-- \DICOM\Java\LoggingConfig.xml

-- \DCF_Runtime\cfg\dicom\ext_data_dictionary

-- \DCF_Runtime\cfg\apps\defaults\Listen.
+- The local directory for images queued for processing

+IMAGE INPUT PATH =